Jacobian rings and the infinitesimal Torelli Theorem: Introduction

 We then introduce the usual period map $\mathcal{P}_{B,f}$ with entries

 with $\{ F^k \}$ the Hodge filtration.
 This map is known to be holomorphic.
-The differential $d \mathcal{P}_f^k$ factors as follows
+The differential $d \mathcal{P}_{B,f}^k$ factors as follows

 Our idea is strainghtforward: Compute the kernel $\ker(d \mathcal{P}_{B,f}^k)$ and compare it with $\ker(\kappa_f)$, which we explicitly computed in the preceeding article \cite{Gie22}, to finally deduce on $\ker(\Phi_{f \vert{Im(\kappa_f)}}^k)$.
-The key of our results is the following theorem, which allows a computational approach (theorem \ref{Theorem_formula_ker_ITT})
+The key of our results is the following theorem (theorem \ref{Theorem_formula_ker_ITT})